axem-solutions/example/docs/cli_usage.md

 ## Debugging

 GDB is based on a client-server architecture.
-The client is in the axemsolutions/make_gnu_arm image, the serve is in the axemsolutions/stlink_org image.
-Meaning, we need both containers running.
+The client is in the axemsolutions/make_gnu_arm image, and the server is in the axemsolutions/stlink_org image.
+Therefore, you need both containers running.

-Since we have two separate containers, we need a way to let them communicate with each other.
+Since you have two separate containers, you need a way to let them communicate with each other.
-Normally, the GDB client and server commuicate over TCP/IP, so we need to create a network for them.
+Normally, the GDB client and server communicate over TCP/IP, so you need to create a network for them.

+To create a bridged network called `gdb-net`, run the following command:

     docker network create gdb-net

-This command will create a bridged network called `gdb-net`.
-In the next step, we need to start the GDB server with access to this gdb-net.
+In the next step, you need to start the GDB server with access to this gdb-net.
+Use this command:

     docker run -it --privileged --rm --network=gdb-net axemsolutions/stlink_org

+Here's what each part of the command does:

-- `-it`: With an interactive shell.
-Useful to see what's going on in the container.
+- `-it`: Starts an interactive shell, which is useful to see what's going on in the container.
 - `--prvileged`: Give access to the USB devices.
 :warning: Only use this flag for testing purposes.
 The safe way is to only give access for the actual ST-Link USB device.